TheMagicianDev/webpack-and-swcpack-bundling-exposing-lib/README.md

 Creating [src/index.browser.ts](./src/index.browser.ts)

 - Adding manually the variables.
-And import the original typescript exposing index.ts
+And import the original typescript exposing `index.ts`
-- swcpack will bundle it as a script.
+- `swcpack` will bundle it as a `script`.
 But this time the variables are added to the global scope

-Problem with that: => swcpack is not wrapping anything in IIFE for isolation (All variables [classes] are polluting the global scope, and that's a serious problem).
+Problem with that: => `swcpack` is not wrapping anything in `IIFE` for isolation (All variables [classes] are polluting the global scope, and that's a serious problem).
 You can compare against the webpack version.
 That's something that we can add manually.
 But still.
-And i couldn't figure out any way to add that IIFE through swcpack.
+And i couldn't figure out any way to add that `IIFE` through `swcpack`.

 ### Workaround 2

-entry => swcpack => many files => no IIFE bundle output => swc => umd output
+`entry` => `swcpack` => many files => no `IIFE` bundle output => `swc` => `umd` output

-> SWC handle umd all well.
-But not swcpack.
+> `SWC` handle `umd` all well.
+But not `swcpack`.
 So one option is to combine them.
 (Not really an option but a workaround.
-As swcpack is experimental and work in progress.
-The development is going slow because the focus is more into swc and replacing babel first.
-As more of production solutions are using swc in place of babel (directly, for speeding webpack, ...))
+As `swcpack` is experimental and work in progress.
+The development is going slow because the focus is more into `swc` and replacing `babel` first.
+As more of production solutions are using `swc` in place of `babel` (directly, for speeding `webpack`, ...))

 Problem:

-The umd factory does create the module in `global.fileName` and not the module name that you would want to have.
+The `umd` factory does create the module in `global.fileName` and not the module name that you would want to have.

-In my case it was an index.js file.
+In my case it was an `index.js` file.
 So i got:

 `global.index`